AvolitesLtd/TitanManual/prismdocs/prism/stage/regions.md

 ![Prism](/prism-images/stage/regions/regions-page.png)

+### Region Types

+**Regions** can be created in two different types, depending on the mapping requirements:

+- **Rectangular Regions**
+  Rectangular regions define a simple, rectangular sampling area from a surface or layer.
+They are ideal for standard displays, projectors, and basic output mappings.

+- **3D Model Regions**
+  3D Model regions use a **3DS** model to define more complex mapping configurations.
+This allows content to be mapped onto irregular or non-rectangular surfaces, such as LED sculptures or architectural installations.

 ### Canvas Area

 The Source/Output dropdowns in the center of the application allow to preview both the selected input surface and the corresponding output composition.